skanagui/react-state-events-pairing1-091420/README.md

 - You can run `npm run submit` to save and push your work to github

-Below you will find a gif of the completed app
+Below you will find an example gif

 ![dog gif](state-pairing-gif.gif)